Vecchia Gaussian Processes: on probabilistic and statistical properties: Algorithms for building layered norming DAGs

-satisfies $\sigma_{\min}(M) \ge c_S$\footnote{$\sigma_{\min}(M)$ denotes the minimum singular value of the matrix $M$}, where $v_x$ is defined in (\ref{eq:v vector}).
-If all $m$ elements are found this way, the process terminates.
-Otherwise, we set $c_S=c_S/2$ and iterate the argument with this new value.
-The process terminates if either a parent set is of size $m$ is constructed, or $c_S$ drops below a a prescribed, numerical tolerance level.
-In the latter case we simply fill up the parent set with the closest data points to $X_i$ to reach the prescribed cardinality $m$.
+satisfies $\sigma_{\min}(M) \ge c_S$, where $\sigma_{\min}(M)$ denotes the minimum singular value of $M$, and $v_x$ is defined in (\ref{eq:v vector}).
+If all $m$ elements are selected this manner, the process terminates.
+Otherwise, we set $c_S=c_S/2$ and repeat the procedure with this updated value.
+The process terminates either when a parent set of size $m$ is constructed, or when $c_S$ drops below a prescribed, numerical tolerance level.
+In the latter case, we simply fill up the parent set with the closest data points to $X_i$ until the prescribed cardinality $m$ is reached.
 We formalize this procedure in Algorithm \ref{alg:dag general}.

-We note, that although Algorithm \ref{alg:dag general} always provides a parent set of cardinality $m$, depending on the properties of the data set $\X_n$, the norming constant might be arbitrarily small.
-This is, however, inevitable.
-For some special, irregular data sets, its possible that none of the possible parent sets of $X_i$ are unisolvent and hence the norming constant $c_N$ is infinity.
-For a tight control on the norming constant, additional structural assumptions on the data set $\X_n$ is required.
-For example, the grid data (or its slightly perturbed version), investigated in the previous section provides such strong control.
+We note that, although Algorithm \ref{alg:dag general} always produces a parent set of cardinality $m$, the resulting norming constant may be arbitrarily small depending on the properties of the dataset $\X_n$.
+This limitation is, however, unavoidable.
+For certain irregular datasets, it is possible that none of the candidate parent sets for $X_i$ are unisolvent, in which case the norming constant $c_N$ becomes effectively infinity.
+To achieve a tight control over the norming constant, additional structural assumptions on the data set $\X_n$ are required.
+For example, grid data (or its slightly perturbed version), as considered in the previous section, provides such strong control.